ddnexus/pagy/docs/extras/uikit.md

 ### pagy_uikit_nav_js(pagy, ...)

-This method is the same as the `pagy_nav_js`, but customized for the Bootstrap framework.
+This method is the same as the `pagy_nav_js`, but customized for the UIkit framework.

 See more details in the [javascript navs](navs.md#javascript-navs) documentation.

 ### pagy_uikit_combo_nav_js(pagy, ...)

-This method is the same as the `pagy_combo_nav_js`, but customized for the UIKit framework.
+This method is the same as the `pagy_combo_nav_js`, but customized for the UIkit framework.

 Here is an example: